SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Sugar Castle at the Westin St. Francis

-For the first time since 2019, the Westin St. Francis in Union Square will display their famous Sugar Castle.
+This year, the Westin St. Francis in Union Square will display their famous Sugar Castle again for the public.
 Created by Executive Pastry Chef, Jean-Francois Houdre, it will sit in the hotel lobby through the holidays.

 Macy's Holiday Windows